BWH Division of General Internal Medicine Primary Care Program

 Codman Square Health Center is an amazing FQHC that is connected to a magnet school and offers food bank and gym facilities for patients.
 I feel like I'm able to connect my patients with resources that empower them and learn how to be a physician that informs my identity as a community member too.

 My clinic is at Upham's Corner - a federally qualified health center in Dorchester.
 I have loved my time there.
 We care for a predominantly immigrant population (mainly from Cape Verde as well as the Caribbean).
 It's a mission driven place that is without a doubt serving a real need in the community.
-My time at Upham's has made me appreciate the power of community health -- I feel privileged to get play a role there even for a short while.
+My time at Upham's has made me appreciate the power of community health -- I feel privileged to get to play a role there even for a short while.
 I feel like I have a lot of autonomy with my patient panel - they really see me as their doctor - and have gotten lots of experience caring with bread and butter primary care topics like DM and HTN.
-I also have several patients on suboxone on my panel and several patients with HIV and have been managing their ART and other HIV care (with help from my preceptor) which has been very valuable learning experience.
+I also have several patients on suboxone on my panel and several patients with HIV and have been managing their ART and other HIV care (with help from my preceptor) which has been a very valuable learning experience.

 On living in Boston: